BellaTheUni112/Bingle/README.md

 Follow the examples to build a command, and click Deploy Command

-Get another computer to run your dropper (bingledrop.exe by default) via phishing or an exploit
+Get another computer to run your dropper (bingledrop.exe by default) via phishing or an exploit (you can use my Eternal repository to perform an exploit on a vulnerable target, you'll usually want a 32-bit binary for this.)

 Boom!
 You're in!